digital-land/specification/content/specification/development-plan.md

             description: The reference code for the geography the plan covers
           - field: documentation-url
             description: The web page where you can find the documentation for the plan
+          - field: adopted-date
+            description: The date a plan is officially adopted
           - field: notes
             description: Optional notes
           - field: organisations